Johnny Mathis (basketball)

-Johnny C. Mathis (born July 14, 1943) is an American former basketball player.
+Johnny C. Mathis (July 14, 1943 – September 7, 2023) was an American basketball player.
 He played one season in the American Basketball Association (ABA).

 Mathis played college basketball at Savannah State.
 Following the close of his college career, he played two seasons in Spain.
 He returned to the United States to play for the New Jersey Americans of the ABA for the 1967–68 season, averaging 3.4 points and 3.8 rebounds over 51 games.
+Mathis played in the Eastern Professional Basketball League (EPBL) / Eastern Basketball Association (EBA) for the Allentown Jets and Hamden Bics from 1968 to 1973.
+He won an EBA championship with the Jets in 1972.
+He was selected to the All-EPBL First Team in 1970 and All-EBA Second Team in 1971 and 1972.

-After finishing his career with the Allentown Jets of the Eastern League, he became a high school coach for John F. Kennedy High School in New York City, winning over 600 games in his career.
+Mathis became a high school coach for John F. Kennedy High School in New York City, winning over 600 games in his career.
 He was inducted into the New York City Basketball Hall of Fame in 2015.

+Mathis died on September 7, 2023, at the age of 80.